UK Child Car Seat Laws, Explained

 - Select your child’s booster seat using either their height or weight as a guide.

-- Children should not be without a booster seat until they reach the height of 135cm or reach 12 years of age (whichever they reach first).
+- Children should use a booster seat until they reach the height of 135cm or the age of 12 (whichever comes first).

 Using the car seat